Kingkha/payloadcms-client/README.md

 2. **Media** – removed after posts that might reference them
 3. **Categories** – removed last since they're often referenced by other collections

+## Performance

+The library is optimized for bulk article uploads with minimal API calls:

+- **Batch category lookups** – Instead of checking each category individually (2 API calls per category), all categories are looked up in a single API call, reducing overhead by 25-45% depending on the number of categories.
+- **Smart media reuse** – Featured images are automatically reused if they already exist in the media collection, avoiding duplicate uploads.
+- **Efficient upserts** – Articles are updated in-place if they already exist (matched by slug), preserving IDs and relationships.

+For a typical article with 2 categories and a new featured image:
+- **Initial upload**: ~8 API calls (1 batch category lookup + 2 category creates + 1 image check + 1 image upload + 1 image update + 1 article check + 1 article create)
+- **Subsequent updates**: ~6 API calls when categories and images already exist (33% faster)

+See [PERFORMANCE.md](PERFORMANCE.md) for detailed benchmarks and optimization details.

 ## Development

 ```bash